Think you’re not a leader, think again.

 It’s about the selfless chemicals of serotonin and oxytocin that the body emits when we feel safe and trust exist.
 Experiencing these chemicals within us keeps the Circle of Safety strong.
 Because of them we pull together to accomplish bigger things.

 Rarely have I felt these chemicals in any corporate job I have held.
-In looking back on my work life, the few times I felt I truly trusted a manager or felt any loyalty to them because they had created a sense of trust, it was often those leaders who actually ended up being the ones removed from the company as we downsized and went through a merger.
+In looking back on my work life, the few times I felt I truly trusted a manager or felt any loyalty to them was because they had created a sense of trust.
+It was often those leaders who actually ended up being the ones removed from the company as we downsized and went through a merger.
 Back in those days they would have been the managers who weren’t “towing the company line.”

 What we’re really talking about here is changing the culture.
 Something I believe most executives and managers don’t want to work on.
 Why?
 Because there is a cost, a monetary cost to doing this work.
 It’s an intangible.
 You can’t measure culture, but you can sure as heck feel it.